 Major Bosshardt was a well-known officer who worked in the Red Light District (aka ‘De Wallen’).
 She could be described as “one of a kind” and became a national hero through her work in Amsterdam.

-From her 20th on she operated in the Salvation Army as a social welfare worker, first in Utrecht, later Rotterdam and finally Amsterdam.
+From the age of 20 she worked for the Salvation Army as a social worker, first in Utrecht, later Rotterdam and finally Amsterdam.

-When Amsterdam North was bombarded in July 1943, she fled to Hilversum, some 30 miles away, with Jewish children she kept hidden from the cruel German invader.
-From 1948 onwards Bosshardt held X-mas meetings for prostitutes and was always giving them a helping hand.
-“Should I feel myself higher than these girls? ” “No, in essence I could have been one of them ” her motto was.
+When Amsterdam North was bombarded in July 1943, she fled to Hilversum, some 30 miles away, together with Jewish children that she kept hidden from the German Nazi invaders.

-Major Bosshardt took crown Princess Beatrix to Amsterdam’s Red Light District, to show her the scene, the women and her own work for the sex workers.
-Although Beatrix went incognito, dressed as a civilian woman with a scarf over her hair, a picture was published in De Telegraaf – a Dutch newspaper – of the event.
+Major Bosshardt took crown Princess Beatrix to Amsterdam’s Red Light District, to show her the scene, the women and the work she did for prostitutes.
+Although Beatrix went incognito, dressed as a civilian woman with a scarf over her hair, a picture was published by De Telegraaf – a Dutch newspaper – of the event.

-Alida Margareta Bosshardt died in 2007, 94 years of age.
-She was knight and officer in the Order of Orange-Nassau and furthermore distinguished with many prices and awards, among which the Israeli Yad Vashem distinction for brave and excellent citizenship for her actions in WWII.
+Alida Margareta Bosshardt died in 2007, at the age of 94 years old.
+She was knight and officer in the Order of Orange-Nassau and was distinguished with many prices and awards.
+One of which was the Israeli Yad Vashem distinction, for brave and excellent citizenship for her actions during the Second World War.

-Major Bosshardt was immortalized in a bronze statue on the Oudezijds Voorburgwal there where most of her life had taken place.
-It shows this amazing woman sitting on a bench, in her simple Salvation Army uniform.
+Major Bosshardt was immortalized in a bronze statue on the Oudezijds Voorburgwal, where most of her life took place.
+It presents this Wonderful woman sitting on a bench, in her simple Salvation Army uniform.